ngduc/clean-up-action/README.md

         with:
           projectId: setYourProjectId # set your unique projectId, example: myProjectId1
           expiryMins: 1440 # after X minutes, invoke the below URL endpoint.
+          method: 'POST' # one of these methods: GET, POST, PUT, PATCH, DELETE
-          postUrl: https://some.cleanup.api.endpoint # some URL endpoint to clean up resources.
+          url: https://some.cleanup.api.endpoint # some URL endpoint to clean up resources.
-          postPayload: '{ "someResourceId": 1234 }' # payload for postUrl (JSON string).
+          payload: '{ "someResourceId": 1234 }' # payload for url (JSON string).
 ```